-Cecily: Only slightly, because we lived down at the Hammers' and we knew them so well, and we were directly affected by their attitudes.
-Apparently, as I understand it, and I'm not really an old-timer so I may have this wrong, they wanted to have the post office down on their land by the river, and people would have had to drive all the way in.
-Opposing them were other persons, including probably the Holcolms and Ruth and Loyd.
-The bitterness on the part of the Hammers was just unbelievable.
-It was still there in 1977 at least, which was shortly before they left the area and moved away.
-I went in to see them on some kind of business, and they had been very close to us.
-They had been very friendly with Alan and had said, "He's like our son," and all this.
+Cecily: Only slightly, because we lived down at the Hammers and we knew them so well and we were directly affected by their attitudes.
+Apparently as I understand it, and I'm not really an old-timer so I may have this wrong, they wanted to have the post office down on their land down by the river and people would have had to drive all the way in.
+And opposing them were other persons including probably the Holcolms and Ruth and Lloyd, and the bitterness on the part of the Hammers was just unbelievable.
+It was still there in 1977 at least which was shortly before they left the area and moved away.
+I went in to see them on some kind of business and they had been very close to us.
+They had been very friendly with Allen and they had said 'he's like our son' and all this.
 He worked for them.
-They didn't want anything to do with us because we had something to do with the North Fork Improvement Association, and they associated that with Ruth and Loyd and with the delivery of the mail, all of that.
+They didn't want anything to do with us because we had something to do with the North Fork Improvement Association and they associated that with Ruth and Lloyd and with the mail probably, delivery of the mail, all of that.

 I didn't understand it at all.
-I saw them years later.
-They remained friends with certain people, and they made friends with the Chrismans, for example, who asked them up to stay.
-I was so glad to see them and went over and said, "It's so sad we lost touch."
+And I saw them years later.
+They remained friends with certain people and they made friends with the Chrismans for example who asked them up to stay.
+I was so glad to see them and went over to the Hammers and went over and said, "It's so sad we lost touch."
 It didn't do any good.
-It was a deep, deep bitterness.
-It was very, very sad.

-You could tell when people had spent a whole winter up there, with the exception of the Holcolms, because their ideas were kind of skewed.
-And I think Walt and Hazel reinforced each other.
-He would say, "Yes, dear, I think so," and she would say something, and he would say, "Yes, dear, I think so."
-It was like mirrors reflecting each other and it just grew into a huge ball of wax.
+It was a deep deep bitterness.
+It was very very sad, and you could tell when people had spent a whole winter up there with the exception of the Holcolms because their ideas were kind of skewed.
+And I think that Walt and Hazel Hammer re-enforced each other and he would say 'yes dear I think so' and she would say something and he would say 'yes dear I think so'.
+I think it was like mirrors reflecting each other and it just [00:38:55] a huge ball of wax.

 They were better if they had been out for the winter.
-Anyway, I liked them very much, and that's always made me very sad.
+Anyway, I liked them very much and that's always made me very sad.